ironarachne/orggen/README.md

-# orggen
+# Organization Generator

 Just another generator.
+This one's for organizations.